Pasture Mixes and Forage Grasses

 TIMOTHY

-TALL FESCUE
+FORAGE TALL FESCUE

-A cool season, productive, soil conserving, perennial bunchgrass that tolerates wet poorly drained soils.
+A cool season, productive, soil-conserving, perennial bunchgrass that tolerates wet poorly drained soils.
 Good palatability for both pasture and hay, it is important to use endophyte-free strains when used for forage.

 TETRAPLOID PERENNIAL RYEGRASS